 We’ve addressed the question from several perspectives, beginning with the basics and then diving deeper.
 In some ways, the two categories have grown closer together over time: With much of our life spent on the web, a web-based device (a Chromebook) has become increasingly similar in purpose to a laptop.
 We’ll define the differences and then advise you on which device to purchase.

 We’ve reworked this article as a FAQ (Frequently Asked Questions) guide.
 You’ll find links to our respective laptop and Chromebook recommendations embedded in the answers, as well as links to recent developments that impact both platforms.
 Here’s what you need to know when buying a laptop or Chromebook.

 Who should buy a Windows laptop?

-A notebook PC or laptop powered by Microsoft Windows offers several advantages.
-Windows offers the most flexibility to run just about any app, your choice of any browser, and configure antivirus options, utilities, and more.
+A laptop PC powered by Microsoft Windows offers several advantages.
+Windows laptops can run just about any app, your choice of any browser, and options that include native games, utilities, apps, and antivirus programs.
 You can tweak and configure your PC as you choose.

-That convenience demands more computing horsepower, and often a higher price compared to most Chromebooks.
-Prices can soar into the thousands of dollars, and if you need a powerful PC for gaming or video editing, Chromebooks can’t compete, and they don’t try to.
-But you’ll find some great deals among our more affordably priced, top Windows picks.
-See our buying guide to the best laptops for even more options.
+The convenience of Windows demands more computing horsepower and often a higher price compared to most Chromebooks.
+On the other hand, if you need a powerful PC for gaming or video editing, Chromebooks can’t compete—though, granted, they don’t try to.

 Who should buy a Chromebook?